-Pre: Completion of or concurrent enrollment in ECON 120 or ECON 130 or ECON 131.
+Pre: Completion of or concurrent enrollment in ECON 120 or ECON 130 or ECON 131; or instructor approval.
 Private and public demand for health, health insurance, and medical care; efficient production and utilization of services; models of hospital and physician behavior; optimal public policy; and community health issues.
 (DS)

-ECON 340 Financial Institutions and Markets (3)

-Pre: ECON 131.
+ECON 340 Financial Institutions and Markets (3) Pre: ECON 131.